About thecovertcode

 Here’s what changed: In April 2025, Yotpo’s contract automatically renewed for a full year—with absolutely no mid-term cancellation or pro-ration allowed—billed in hefty six-month increments of $4,911.50.
 No reminders.
 No up-front notice or explicit consent.
 When we formally notified Yotpo of our intent to cancel in June, removed every client from the platform, and stopped all usage by July 18, their answer was still the same: the fine print required a year-long financial commitment, no matter what.
 They refused any refund for the unused months, holding us to a contract that, by then, delivered no value.
 And to be clear, they attempted to bill another $4,911.50 for the following six months, even after the account was canceled and all clients were off-platform.

 To make matters worse, Yotpo knew the full situation in real time.
-Our two largest retail clients—Hilo Hattie and Diamond Bakery—left the agency and we proactively tried to assist their direct transition to Yotpo, simply to preserve their reviews and SEO value.
+Our two largest retail clients—Hilo Hattie and Diamond Bakery—left the agency, and we proactively tried to assist their direct transition to Yotpo, simply to preserve their reviews and SEO value.
 Yotpo was informed every step of the way that these accounts were gone, that our entire retail portfolio had evaporated; they understood the sudden business impact.
-Yet even knowing this, and despite nearly a decade-long relationship, they invoked rigid terms, offered zero partner protection, and left us stranded with a $10,000 annual obligation for software that, literally, no one was using.
+Yet even knowing this, and despite a nearly decade-long relationship, they invoked rigid terms, offered zero partner protection, and left us stranded with a $10,000 annual obligation for software that, literally, no one was using.

 This Isn’t Just About Yotpo—It’s About a Broken SaaS Status Quo

 This is bigger than one vendor.
 It’s a reflection of the broader, broken state of SaaS contracts—where fine print trumps fairness, and loyalty is a one-way street.
-Inflexible contracts, annual auto-renewals, and “all-sales-final” policies are death by a thousand cuts for small businesses and agencies who routinely ride the waves of client wins and losses.
+Inflexible contracts, annual auto-renewals, and “all-sales-final” policies are death by a thousand cuts for small businesses and agencies that routinely ride the waves of client wins and losses.

 Small businesses cannot—and should not—be forced to shoulder thousands in software fees for tools they’re not using, especially after openly communicating business hardship.
 And when a partner stands by passively, refusing to offer exits or protections, it is a signal to everyone else in the industry: it’s time to move on.
 According to Section 5 of the FTC Act (§ 45), billing for unrendered services is an unfair or deceptive practice (FTC.gov).